(date of last revision: March 17, 2020)

 - accountants, auditors, lawyers and other outside professional advisors to BrightTALK, subject to binding contractual obligations of confidentiality;

-- third party Processors (such as IT service providers; social media plugin providers;; etc.), located anywhere in the world, subject to the requirements noted below in this Section (4);
+- third party Processors (such as IT service providers or other third party service providers we use for operational purposes), located anywhere in the world, subject to the requirements noted below in this Section (4);

 - any relevant party, law enforcement agency or court, to the extent necessary for the establishment, exercise or defence of legal rights;

-- any relevant third party acquirer(s), in the event that we sell or transfer all or any relevant portion of our business or assets (including in the event of a reorganization, dissolution or liquidation); and
+- any relevant third party acquirer(s), in the event that we sell or transfer all or any relevant portion of our business or assets (including in the event of a reorganization, dissolution or liquidation)

 If we engage a third-party Processor to Process your Personal Data, the Processor will be subject to binding contractual obligations to: (i) only Process the Personal Data in accordance with our prior written instructions; and (ii) use measures to protect the confidentiality and security of the Personal Data; together with any additional requirements under applicable law.